ellimacode/cis2430S20/README.md

 ### Running from the command line (without maven)
 * To compile: javac *.java
-* To execute: java Game
+* To execute: java -jar target/2430_A2-1.0-jar-with-dependencies.jar

 ### Instructions for using the program
 The program will ask the user if they would like to load a JSON file.